Aspirin For Acne – Does It Really Help?

 Making Your Own Aspirin Mask

 If you want to make your zits diminish, and ultimately, disappear, then you might want to try this super simple mask recipe!
 All it takes is some aspirin, a bit of water and a Q-tip.
 Take a small cup and pour a tiny teaspoon of water into it.
 Add two or three aspirin pills and crush them well until you obtain an even paste.
-Add some witch hazel or aloe vera in order to maximize the mask’s soothing effects.
+Add some witch hazel or aloe vera in order to maximize the mask’s soothing effects2.
 These additional components may even help you mix it all up better.
 Spread the mixture on your acne with a Q-tip, after you have made sure that your face is thoroughly cleansed.
 You don’t want to merely be spreading dirt around the inflamed region.

 Let the mixture sit for a quarter of an hour at most.
 Why should you make sure to not exceed this time?
 It is not entirely clear, as not much research has been done on the topical application of aspirin.
-However, ingesting aspirin does result in thinner blood, especially if taken in large amounts.
+However, ingesting aspirin does result in thinner blood3, especially if taken in large amounts.
 Indeed, your skin is able to take the aspirin in, so chances are that it may be entering your blood in this way.
 For that reason, keep the product on your skin for a limited amount of time.
 When it is completely dry, take it off with water or, if it has hardened too much, with a disinfected, wet towel.

 Aspirin Mask For Severe Acne

 Is your acne more extreme than usual?
 Use five or six aspirin pills, instead.
 Crush them up in a small amount of water and add some vinegar of the unfiltered variety.
 Use apple cider because it is the most gentle, yet useful kind.
 Not only will your irritation be calmed but your pores will be thoroughly cleansed, as well.
-You might even want to mix in some honey for an extra soothing effect.
+You might even want to mix in some honey for an extra soothing effect4.
 Moreover, depending on your skin type, you can pour some egg whites in – if your skin is normal.
 If your complexion is more on the dry side, pour in some olive oil for hydration.

 The paste should be as even as possible, so stir for as long as it takes.
 If this gets tedious, keep your eyes on the prize – think of the marvelous results for your skin that this mask will bring you.
 When your concoction becomes soft and malleable, clean your hands thoroughly, take small portions of it and massage it into the affected areas.
 As always, avoid your eyes.